 If you’re ready to get the surety bond you need, submit an online bond request.

-Why do I need this bond?
+Why do I need a Montana certificate of title bond?

-Montana lost title bonds are put in place to indemnify a prior owner, lienholder, subsequent purchaser, secured creditor or encumbrancer of the motor vehicle, trailer, semitrailer or pole trailer and any respective successors in interest against expenses, losses or damages, including reasonable attorney fees, caused by the issuance of the certificate of title or by a defect in or undisclosed security interest upon the right, title and interest of the applicant in the motor vehicle, trailer, semitrailer or pole trailer.
+Montana lost title bonds are put in place to indemnify a prior owner, lienholder, subsequent purchaser, secured creditor, or encumbrancer of the motor vehicle, trailer, semitrailer, or pole trailer and any respective successors in interest against expenses, losses, or damages, including reasonable attorney fees, caused by the issuance of the certificate of title or by a defect in or undisclosed security interest upon the right, title, and interest of the applicant in the motor vehicle, trailer, semitrailer, or pole trailer.

 Any interested person has the right to recover on the bond for a breach of these conditions.